sebdanielsson/hogwarts-docusaurus/blog/2020-02-03-install-wireguard-client-on-arch-linux.md

 pacman -S wireguard-tools
 ```

-### Configure your first profile
+### Configure your first tunnel
-Below is an example for routing all traffic except local (192.168.1.*) through the VPN.
+Below is an example configfor routing all traffic except local (192.168.1.*) through the VPN.
 If your local subnet is on e.g. 192.168.0.X

 ```bash title="/etc/wireguard/wg0.conf"
 [Interface]